Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Introduction

-A key discovery facilitating the results in this paper is that the experimental design problem, including the trade-off between balance and robustness, can be represented as an algorithmic discrepancy problem.
+A key discovery facilitating results in this paper is a translation of the experimental design problem to a new type of problem in algorithmic discrepancy.
 A central problem of discrepancy theory is to partition a collection of vectors into two sets so that the sum of the vectors in each set is similar \citep{Spencer1985Six}.
-This problem directly corresponds to finding a treatment assignment that minimizes imbalances.
-However, algorithms for discrepancy minimization generally aim to produce a single partition, corresponding to a single assignment.
-Experimental designs based on such algorithms would essentially be deterministic and thus afford little robustness.

-Our design is based on the Gram--Schmidt Walk algorithm of Bansal, Dadush, Garg and Lovett \citeyearpar{Bansal2019Gram}.
-The algorithm is uniquely suited to the experimental design problem because it produces a random partition that has low expected discrepancy in every direction.
-To control the trade-off between balance and robustness, we instruct the algorithm to balance augmented covariates.
-The augmentation consists of a set of artificial covariates that are orthogonal between the units.
-Such covariates cannot be balanced, and they act instead to make the partition produced by the algorithm closer to fully random.
+This problem directly corresponds to finding a treatment assignment that maximizes covariate balance.
+However, algorithms for discrepancy minimization aim to produce a single partition, corresponding to a single assignment.
+Experimenters generally seek a distribution of assignments when they assign treatments, so as to achieve robustness from randomization.
+We argue that the experimental design problem is best interpreted as a \emph{distributional} discrepancy problem.
+To tackle this problem, we take advantage of the Gram--Schmidt Walk algorithm of \citet{Bansal2019Gram}.
+This is a randomized algorithm, but the original authors used the randomization simply as a means to solve a non-distributional discrepancy problem.
+We leverage and deliberately amplify the randomized aspect to solve the distributional discrepancy problem.
+We also tighten and extend the analysis of the algorithm compared to \citet{Bansal2019Gram} to be relevant for the experimental design problem.
+While we find the connection between these two fields insightful and important, an understanding of discrepancy theory is not required to understand the results in this paper.

-\section{Related work}
+\section{Related Work}

-The idea that experimenters should seek the most balanced assignment predates the idea that they should randomize.
-For example, in a review of the experimental methods of the day, \citet{Student1923Testing} did not mention randomization even as a possibility.
-In a later paper, \citet{Student1938Comparison} explicitly argues that randomization often is harmful because random assignments can only make the treatment groups less comparable than what they would be under the most balanced assignment.
-His conclusion is that the only role for randomization is to select between assignments that are equally balanced.
-The same conclusion, in slightly different incarnations, has been reached several times after this \citep{Kiefer1959Optimum,Taves1974Minimization,Harville1975Experimental,Bertsimas2015Power,Kasy2016Why,Deaton2018Understanding,Kallus2018Optimal}.